-How can I record sound from YouTube videos?
+How to record sound from YouTube videos

 If you want to download or capture the audio of a YouTube video, you have a few options.
 You can use a third-party online service to download the audio and convert it to mp3, or capture the audio with software on your Windows or Mac computer.

 The steps below are for saving the audio portion of a video only.
 To download video, see: How to download or save a YouTube video to my computer.

 Use an online service

 Below are steps on how to record sound in a YouTube video using an online YouTube to MP3 conversion service.